 - Knife defense- Learn how to handle situations that involve knives, including how to defend yourself and others against attackers, as well as how to attempt to disarm them.

 - Blocking techniques- how to block a strike from a potential threat and attacker.

 - Defensive tactics- Take-down techniques and suspect control techniques to show you how to access and control a situation to gain or maintain the upper hand

 - Defensive tools/Proper Use of Baton*- Tools of protection and defense may include baton and handcuffs.
 There are regulations relegating how and when a baton can be used.
 Our instructors will teach you how to properly use batons, and the appropriate situation in which they should be used.

 - Positional asphyxia

 Knowing when and how to apply force on the job is a part of being a successful security guard.
 Protect yourself both legally and physically and give yourself an advantage in the security industry by earning your Use of Force Certification.
-We offer courses in: Ottawa, Toronto, Hamilton and Scarborough.
 Contact us to find out the class schedule that suits you best.